vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

   - If the LP is meeting their commitment, store the Vega time of the start of the epoch as the time the LP began meeting their commitment, otherwise store `nothing`.

-- At start of block, for LP `i`, reset the running minimim valid volume an LP is providing and across the block keep updating the minimum volume that the LP is providing that is [within the valid range](./0044-LIME-lp_mechanics.md) (section "Meeting the committed volume of notional").
+- At start of block, for LP `i`, first reset the running minimim valid volume an LP is providing and across the block and then keep updating the minimum volume that the LP is providing that is [within the valid range](./0044-LIME-lp_mechanics.md) (section "Meeting the committed volume of notional").
 - Note that the volume check must only happen _after_ iceberg orders, that need refreshing as a result of a transaction are refreshed.
 This means that while an iceberg order has sufficient `remaining` quantity, it will **never** be considered to be contributing less than its `minimum peak size`.

 - At the end of each block: